ubc-library-rc/intro-TEI/content/structure.md

 ![Depiction of a marked up play](./images/Formalization-Stanza.png)

-Each start tag in vaid XML has to have a corresponding end tag.
+First of all, each start tag in valid XML has to have a corresponding end tag.
 Think of the Russian Matryoshka dolls: they need a top and a bottom part in order to function.
 That’s how we make sure information is contained in the right place under the right tag.

-For elements in an XML document that are **nested**, the inner element needs to be properly closed off first (similar to HTML).
+For elements in an XML document that are **nested**, the inner element needs to be properly closed off first prior to closing off the outside element (similar to HTML).
 For example, `<tutorial><topic>XML</topic></tutorial>` is valid but `<tutorial><topic>XML</tutorial></topic>` is not.

 XML documents need to have a root element, which is the parent of all the other elements.
 With TEI XML, this element is generally `<TEI>`.